oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

         3 b/bar                 // Item 3
     }

-This is useful when an application 1) has a category of types, e.g., "Items", 2) defines these types in multiple locations, and 3) needs identifiers that reference each member of the category.
+This is useful when an application 1) needs a category of types, e.g., "Items", 2) defines these types in multiple locations, and 3) needs identifiers that reference each type in the category.

-It also allows merging (or mounting, using the filesystem analogy) a separate specification: if TypeB is defined in Specification B, its subtypes are referenced from Specification A under field name (or mount point) "b".
+It also allows linking type definitions across specifications.
+If TypeB is defined in Specification B, its subtypes can be referenced from Specification A under field name "b".
+This facilitates distributed development when using non-namespaced data formats such as JSON.

 The structure of a "Catalog" instance is not affected by this extension.
 Although "a/x" is a valid JSON Pointer to a specific value (57.9), "Catalog" does not define "a" as a dir so "a/x" is not listed in Paths and its